 Speaking of history and sharing, today’s pour wouldn’t be possible without the help of a good friend and fellow Wild Turkey history buff, David James.
 David has been a Wild Turkey fan for decades and maintains a collection of genuinely rare artifacts that are impressive to say the least.
 In fact, he’s in the process of constructing a Wild Turkey museum in his home state of New York (nudge-nudge, Campari).
 You can bet I’ll be there when it opens!

-Thanks to David, the bourbon I have the pleasure of reviewing today is a 1974 1/10-pint Wild Turkey 101 8-year (in 100% bottling line mint condition, I might add).
-The fill level is perfect, the label is flawless, and the tax strip isn’t discolored or damaged in any way shape or form.
+Thanks to David, the bourbon I have the pleasure of reviewing today is a 1974 1/10-pint Wild Turkey 101 Eight-Year (in 100% bottling line mint condition, I might add).
+The fill level is perfect, the label is flawless, and the tax strip free from discoloration or damage of any kind.
 It’s as if someone went back in time, purchased this bottle, returned, and placed it in my hands.
 Interestingly, it was likely sitting on a retail shelf when Al Young first met Jimmy Russell in 1976.
-Remember, every bourbon tells a story and I’m guessing this one’s just getting started.
-Let’s pour!
+Every bourbon tells a story and I’m guessing this one’s just getting started.

 Tasted neat in a Glencairn after a few minutes rest …